jmax-fearless/search-gov/README.markdown

 When in doubt, just use Resque.enqueue() instead of Resque.enqueue_with_priority() to put it on the normal priority queue.

 ### Scheduled jobs
 We use the [resque-scheduler](https://github.com/resque/resque-scheduler) gem to schedule delayed jobs.
-Use [ActiveJob](http://api.rubyonrails.org/classes/ActiveJob/Core/ClassMethods.html)'s `:wait` or `:wait_until` options to enqueue delayed jobs, or schedule them in `config/resque_schedule.yml`.
+Use [ActiveJob](http://api.rubyonrails.org/classes/ActiveJob/Core/ClassMethods.html)'s `:wait` or `:wait_until` options/ph to enqueue delayed jobs, or schedule them in `config/resque_schedule.yml`.

 Example: